Acute Treatment of Manic Episode

 Long-term effects include weight gain and possible liver dysfunction.
 Patients with liver disease should not take this medication.

 Carbamazapine is also an antiseizure drug.
-Although not approved by the FDA for the treatment of bipolar disorder, it can be used to control mania and depression in patients with the disorder.
+Although not approved by the FDA for the treatment of bipolar disorder, it is sometimes used to control mania and depression in patients with the disorder.
 Common side effects include the following: